sbclter/sbclter-website-2019/bootstrap4-minimal/data/visuals/tsvisual/index.md

 <div id="graph-container">
     <h1>{{ page.title }}</h1>
     <br>
     <p>SBC LTER provides more than 40 long-term time series datasets, which are widely used in student projects and published articles.
 Below, you can explore the time series figures of commonly used variables.
-Click on each figure to view more details. </p>
+Click on each figure to view more details.
+If you like to modify the figures, please visit the <a href="https://github.com/lkuiucsb/SBC-data-visualization" target="_blank">GitHub repository </a> where the R script could be edited to fit your needs.</p>

  <h3 class="">Annual kelp forest community dynamics</h3>
  <br>